jakebolewski/BenchmarkTrackers.jl/README.md

 fails = BenchmarkTrackers.failures(comparison)
 ```

-By default, a "failing" `ComparisonResult` is one in which the `ComparisonResult`'s value is a `NaN`, or is positive (within a 5 point tolerance).
+By default, a "failing" `ComparisonResult` is one in which the `ComparisonResult`'s value is a `NaN`, or is positive (within a tolerance).
 This default definition of failure is consistent with the default comparison method, which is percent difference.
 However, you might want to use a different definition for failure.
 In this situation, you can provide your own custom failure predicate:

 ```julia
 # `mypredicate` is a user-defined function